-- Gold Fields made an initial cash payment to Osisko of \$300 million. - Gold Fields will make an additional cash payment to Osisko of \$300 million on issuance of the applicable permits authorizing the construction, operation and mining of the Windfall Project (the "Deferred Payment Amount"). - Gold Fields will be required to sole fund expenditures for regional exploration up to a maximum of \$75 million, after which regional exploration programs would be proportionately funded by each of Osisko and Gold Fields. - Gold Fields is required to make two separate cash payments to Osisko totaling \$34 million (the "Pre-Closing Paid Amounts"). - 50% of the Pre-Closing Paid Amounts (\$17 million) which has been paid to Osisko on July 31, 2023 and the remaining 50% will be payable on December 31, 2023.
+• Gold Fields made an initial cash payment to Osisko of \$300 million.

-- Pre-Closing Paid Amounts represent Gold Field's share of the expenditures incurred by Osisko to advance the Windfall project from January 1, 2023. - Gold Fields and Osisko will share all other project interim and construction costs on a 50/50 basis going forward. - No cash taxes paid on proceeds to Osisko due to utilization of existing tax pools. - Governance arrangements with equal representation in the Partnership from Osisko and Gold Fields, to leverage each party's skillsets.
+- Gold Fields has agreed to make an additional cash payment to Osisko of \$300 million on issuance of the applicable permits authorizing the construction, operation and mining of the Windfall Project. - Gold Fields will be required to sole fund expenditures for regional exploration up to a maximum of \$75 million, after which regional exploration programs would be proportionately funded by each of Osisko and Gold Fields. - Gold Fields is required to make two separate cash payments to Osisko totaling \$34 million (the "Pre-Closing Paid Amounts"). - 50% of the Pre-Closing Paid Amounts (\$17 million) which has been paid to Osisko on July 31, 2023 and the remaining 50% will be payable on December 31, 2023. - Pre-Closing Paid Amounts represent Gold Field's share of the expenditures incurred by Osisko to advance the Windfall project from January 1, 2023. - Gold Fields and Osisko will share all other project interim and construction costs on a 50/50 basis going forward. - No cash taxes paid on proceeds to Osisko due to utilization of existing tax pools. - Governance arrangements with equal representation in the Partnership from Osisko and Gold Fields, to leverage the skills, relationships and expertise of each party.